-If you are applying for a U.S. green card through VAWA (the Violence Against Women Act) -- that is, applying for lawful permanent residence without your unhelpful, abusive U.S. spouse or parent -- then you will indeed have to provide documentation of that abuse.
+Someone who is applying for a U.S. green card through VAWA (the Violence Against Women Act); which means applying for lawful permanent residence without an unhelpful, abusive U.S. spouse or parent; will have to provide documentation of that abuse.

-If you have not already been placed in removal proceedings, then the filing process begins with filing an application by mail (Form I-360 if you are just starting the process, or Form I-751 if you are a conditional resident seeking permanent residence).
-After that, you may be required attend an interview at an office of U.S. Citizenship and Immigration Services (USCIS).
-If your application is denied, you might be placed into immigration court proceedings, at which time you could renew your application for a U.S. green card.
+A prospective VAWA applicant who has not already been placed in removal proceedings should start by filing an application by mail (Form I-360 if just starting the process, or Form I-751 for conditional U.S. residents seeking permanent residence).
+After that, the applicant might be required attend an interview at an office of U.S. Citizenship and Immigration Services (USCIS).
+If the application is denied, the foreign national could be placed into immigration court proceedings, at which time it's possible to renew the application for a U.S. green card.

 First, it's important to understand the types of abuse that can qualify someone to self-petition for a green card under VAWA.
-The definition is broader than you might think.
-It includes not only physical violence, but threats, intimidation, economic abuse, social isolation, sexual abuse, verbal abuse, harassment, and more.
+The definition is broader than one might think.
+It includes not only physical violence, but

 This list is not exhaustive.
-You may be able to think of additional ways of proving abuse.
-Also, see The Self-Petition Under VAWA for information to help people draft affidavits on your behalf.
+You might be able to think of additional ways of proving abuse.

 Realize, however, that proving a VAWA case also involves gathering documents proving other matters, such as the citizenship or LPR status of the petitioner, the existence of a good faith marriage, and more.
 A lawyer can help; and many nonprofit organizations offer low-cost legal assistance.